 “My mother will be expecting us soon.
 We have already had a bottle, in four glasses.”

 After finishing a bottle of nice wine, it was time to go.
 I wrote a text message to my mother that said, “We have had wine.”

 “There’s wine in the house,” my mother answered.
 “I bought it for the two of you.
 It’s in the cabinet under the trash bags.”

-I said, “My mother said she is honoured to meet you.”
+I said, “My mother said she is honored to meet you.”

-“Please tell her that the honour is mine.
+“Please tell her that the honor is mine.
 Tell her she is even more beautiful than her daughter.”